Use OpenClaw in DSW

 image

-Scenario 3: Automatic archiving of experiment data
+Scenario 3: Automatically archive experiment data

-Execute the experiment log archiving task every night at 10 PM:
+Please run the experiment log archiving task every night at 10 PM:

 1. Run the archiving script: